Electrical Services in Lancaster, PA

 Dedicated-circuit additions

-Useful for appliances, workshops, laundry areas, kitchens, and other zones that work better with their own reliable circuit capacity.
+Useful for appliances, detached work areas, laundry zones, kitchens, and other spaces that work better with their own reliable circuit capacity.

 Remodel and future-readiness work

-Makes sense when homeowners want current repairs to line up with longer-term plans like basement finishing, HVAC electrification, or EV charging.
+Makes sense when homeowners want current repairs to line up with longer-term plans so new improvements do not keep landing on an older electrical setup.

 Electrical cost factors and planning ranges